 The Biblical Studies Department exists to develop competent leaders and scholars with a solid biblical foundation who exhibit clear scriptural thinking and practice, relevant to the needs of a global church.

 The Biblical Studies Department envisions being a top choice by the global church for developing reliable biblical scholars and leaders who responsibly interpret the word of truth.

+Biblical Languages

-Master of Arts in Religion (MA-R) with concentration Biblical Languages Old Testament Studies New Testament Studies
+Old Testament Studies

+New Testament Studies